Driss Temsamani

-Driss R. Temsamani (إدريس التمسماني; born 1966) is an American banker, author, and public speaker specializing in digital transformation, financial technology, and diaspora advocacy.
+Driss R. Temsamani (إدريس التمسماني; born 1966) is a Moroccan born American banker, author, and public speaker specializing in digital transformation, financial technology, and diaspora advocacy.

-He began his career at Citigroup in 1995 and is currently a Managing Director, serving as the Americas Head of Digital.
+He began his career at Citigroup in 1995 and is currently a managing director, serving as the Americas Head of Digital.
 In this role, he oversees digital banking services across the Americas.

 Temsamani is recognized for his collaboration with central banks and regulators, shaping digital policy, financial inclusion, digital assets, Blockchain technology and artificial intelligence.
 His expertise in digital transformation has positioned him as a thought leader in global financial policy discussions.

 Citigroup career

 Temsamani started his Citigroup career as a Senior Consultant in 1995 coming from Telemundo TV Network where he held the position of Operations Director from 1993 to 1995.
 Prior to that, he worked for Globe Magazine and Worldcare International Insurance.

 Since joining Citigroup in 1994 as a Senior Consultant, Temsamani has held various leadership positions, including Head of Commercial Bank for Latin America (2017–2021), Head of Innovation (2012–2017), Head of Marketing & Market Management (2008–2012), Business Management Head (2002–2008), and CIO for e-Business (2000–2002).
 In these roles, he contributed to the development of digital banking platforms, data-driven financial strategies, and technology-driven operational improvements across the region.

-He is currently Managing Director, serving as the Americas Head of Digital for the Americas at Citigroup, overseeing digital products and businesses across North America and Latin America.
+He is currently managing director, serving as the Americas Head of Digital for the Americas at Citigroup, overseeing digital products and businesses across North America and Latin America.
 His work focuses on financial market modernization, blockchain, and artificial intelligence in banking.
 He collaborates with central banks, regulators, and industry partners to advance digital capabilities and promote financial inclusion.